-With the World Cup 2018 just a month away, it has got me thinking about the conundrum we Manx have to face every four years.
+With the World Cup 2018 just 24 hours away, it has got me thinking about the conundrum we Manx have to face every four years.

 Whilst the 32 nations preparing to venture to Russia have all the excitement and anticipation leading into the tournament, here on the Island, it’s almost like an added bonus ball to the non-stop drinking and partying of TT fortnight.